 Borrowings under the Credit Agreement may be used to provide working capital, finance capital expenditures and permitted acquisitions, refinance certain existing indebtedness and for other lawful corporate purposes.
 The Credit Agreement provides for multicurrency borrowings in Euros, Pounds Sterling and Canadian Dollars as well as other currencies which may be designated.
 In addition, certain wholly-owned foreign subsidiaries of the Company may be designated as co-borrowers.
 The Credit Agreement contains restrictive covenants, which are usual and customary for facilities of its type, and include, with specified exceptions, limitations on the Company's ability to engage in certain business activities, incur debt, have liens, make capital expenditures, pay dividends or make other distributions, enter into affiliate transactions, consolidate, merge or acquire or dispose of assets, and make certain investments, acquisitions and loans.
-The Credit Agreement also requires the Company to satisfy certain financial covenants, such as maintaining a consolidated interest coverage ratio (as defined in the Credit Agreement) of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined in the Credit Agreement are guaranteed by certain existing and future domestic subsidiaries of the Company.
-As of March 31, 2018, there were \$428,433 and \$300,000 of borrowings outstanding under the Credit Agreement, and the Company was in compliance with all associated covenants.
+The Credit Agreement also requires the Company to satisfy certain financial covenants, such as maintaining a consolidated interest coverage ratio (as defined in the Credit Agreement) of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined in the Credit Agreement) of no more than 3.5 to 1.0.
+The consolidated leverage ratio is subject to a step-up to 4.0 to 1.0 for the four full fiscal quarters following an acquisition.
+Obligations under the Credit Agreement are guaranteed by certain existing and future domestic subsidiaries of the Company.
+As of March 31, 2018, there were \$428,433 and \$300,000 of borrowings outstanding under the unsecured credit facility and term loan, respectively, and \$8,976 letters of credit outstanding under the Credit Agreement.
+As of March 31, 2018, \$562,591 is available under the Credit Agreement, and the Company was in compliance with all associated covenants.